-License Plates & Placards in North DakotaCompare Car Insurance Rates in 3 Steps
+License Plates & Placards in North DakotaCompare Car Insurance Quotes in 3 Steps

 Unless you express otherwise, the state will issue you standardized plates upon registering.
 Generally these plates consist of a combination of numbers and letters on a standard state background featuring, the colors blue and gold.

 To apply for a mobility-impaired license plate or a permit to be hung from your vehicle's rearview mirror, you must complete a Mobility-impaired Parking Permit Application.
 Be sure to have your physician complete the back of this application before submitting.